kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## How Models Learn Vision

-Early layers find edges and lines.
+Early layers find edges and lines
-Middle layers detect shapes and textures.
+Middle layers detect shapes and textures
-Later layers recognize objects or scenes.
+Later layers recognize objects or scenes
 Each layer processes the image matrix mathematically

 > Models learn by adjusting internal parameters to minimize errors on training data.
 Understanding this learning process helps explain both capabilities and limitations like overfitting.